Pacific Debt Relief Company Logo

 Limiting New Credit Applications

-When trying to raise your credit score, it's generally wise to limit new credit applications and only open accounts you actually need.
+When trying to raise your credit score, it's generally wise to limit new credit applications and only open the accounts you need.
 Here's why:

 • Every application for credit results in a "hard inquiry" on your credit report, which can lower your scores by a few points.
 Too many inquiries over a short period are seen negatively.